 Section 1.
 Health Insurance.
-Those employees who qualify will be offered coverage with the City paying 87.5% and the employee paying 12.5% of the premium, except the Police Chief and Deputy Chief who follow the Police Patrol Union Contract premium shares.
+Those employees who qualify for the City's health plan will be offered coverage with the City paying 87.5% and the employee paying 12.5% of the premium, except the Police Chief, Assistant Chief, and Deputy Chief who follow the Police Patrol Union Contract premium shares.
 City retirees can continue coverage in accordance with the health plan document with the retiree paying 100% of the published premium for retirees.
-The current plan is detailed in the "Central States Health and Welfare Fund" or the "City of Manitowoc Health, Dental, Vision and Wellness Plan" documents for all other employees, as determined by the Common Council and respective labor agreements.
+The current plan, is detailed in the "Central States Health and Welfare Fund" or the "City of Manitowoc Health, Dental, Vision and Wellness Plan." or the "City of Manitowoc Health Plan (with preventative or enhanced dental) effective April 1, 2012" documents for all other employees, as determined by the Common Council will be offered to all qualifying employees. and respective labor agreements.
 Commencement of health insurance coverage is contained within the applicable health plan document.